klavins/EEP520-W20/week_6/README.md

   };
 ```

+Virtual Methods
+===

 The methods declared as `virtual` and set to `0` are called *pure virtual* functions and are not implemented by `Process`.
-Pure virtual methods must be implemented by child classes, unless they too are inteded to be virtual.
+Pure virtual methods must be implemented by child classes, unless they too are intended to be virtual.

 If you try to construct an object of type `Process`, you will get a compiler error that looks something like:
 ```bash
 error: invalid cast to abstract class type 'elma::Process'
 ```

 This declaration of `Process` above also includes a *virtual* method `name`, which has an implementation, but can be overridden.

 Thus, virtual as opposed to pure virtual methods actually have implementations.
 Derived classes *may* override them, but do not have to.

 Derived Classes
 ===